driftfox/ts-extended-cheatsheet/cheatsheet/ts.md

 }
 ```

-So we have imporved the merge function by reducing unwanted behaviours such as passing just a number to the `merge` function.
+So we have improved the merge function by reducing unwanted behaviours such as passing just a number to the `merge` function.

 We can also improve this by creating custom `interfaces` and using them with `extends ...` if we only care about certain params properties.